 The vast majority of American workers pay in to the country’s Social Security system through payroll taxes.
 These taxes provide retirement and disability income, as well as death and survivorship benefits.
 Still, not every worker is required to pay them.
-Read on to see if you’re exempt from Social Security taxes, and what not paying them can mean for your future retirement.
+Let’s break down who is exempt from Social Security taxes, and what not paying them can mean for your future retirement.
 If you need help planning out your retirement savings, a financial advisor could help you put a financial plan together for your needs and goals.

 How Much Are Social Security Taxes?

 Together, the Social Security and Medicare programs make up the Federal Insurance Contributions Act (FICA) tax rate of 7.65% — employer and employee portions of the tax add up to 15.3% in 2021.
-Currently, the Social Security tax is 12.4% — half of which is paid by the employer, with the other 6.2% paid by the worker through payroll withholding.
-For Medicare, that tax is a combined 1.45%.
+Currently, the Social Security tax is 6.2% for employees, which is paid through payroll withholding.
+For Medicare, the employee portion of the tax is a combined 1.45%.
 Note that individuals earning more than $200,000 (and married couple filing jointly making over $250,000) pay an additional 0.9% in Medicare taxes since January 2013.
-While self-employed workers have to cover the entire FICA tax themselves).
+While self-employed workers have to cover the entire 15.3% FICA tax themselves.

 Nearly every American worker — as well as their employer — is required to pay Social Security and Medicare taxes, including the self-employed.
 If you don’t pay into the system when you work, then you can’t collect the income benefits later in life.
 And for many older Americans who haven’t saved enough on their own for retirement, Social Security may be the only money they have to rely on.